T1490 Inhibit System Recovery

 On network devices, adversaries may leverage Disk Wipe to delete backup firmware images and reformat the file system, then System Shutdown/Reboot to reload the device.
 Together this activity may leave network devices completely inoperable and inhibit recovery operations.

-Adversaries may also delete “online” backups that are connected to their network – whether via network storage media or through folders that sync to cloud services.5 In cloud environments, adversaries may disable versioning and backup policies and delete snapshots, machine images, and prior versions of objects designed to be used in disaster recovery scenarios.14
+Adversaries may also delete “online” backups that are connected to their network – whether via network storage media or through folders that sync to cloud services.8 In cloud environments, adversaries may disable versioning and backup policies and delete snapshots, database backups, machine images, and prior versions of objects designed to be used in disaster recovery scenarios.17

 Procedure Examples